Cloudzero/pyfaaster/README.md

 # pyfaaster

 Useful Utilities for Python Functions as a Service (starting with AWS Lambda).

-## Concept
+## Problem

 Functions as a Service can be joyful.
 When paired with a concise language like Python, you start to rethink the need for a "web framework" like Rails, Django, etc: couple your functions with your FaaS provider's API Gateway and you are off an running with minimal code.
+Of course, there is still some boilerplate code around injecting environment, formatting responses, checking arguments, etc.

+## Concept

-Of course, there is still some boilerplate code around injecting environment, formatting responses, checking arguments, etc. The goal of [pyfaaster](https://github.com/Cloudzero/pyfaaster) is to cut through the cruft and get you humming along with your Python Functions ... as a service.
+The goal of [pyfaaster](https://github.com/Cloudzero/pyfaaster) is to cut through the cruft and get you humming along with your Python FaaS. `pyfaaster` accomplishes this goal by providing you with useful middleware (i.e. decorators) for your lambda functions.
+Additionally, `pyfaaster` can be used for its excellent `Makefile` and `serverless.yml` examples.

+Cheers!

-## Examples
+## Usage

+The following is a non-exhaustive list and details of the useful middleware.
+More can be found in `pyfaaster.aws.handler_decorators`.

 ### Environment Variables